 A student who formally withdraws from a course through the twenty-eighth day (five weeks plus 3 days) of a summer session or the eleventh week of a semester receives the guaranteed grade of "W" for the course.
-One who withdraws after the guaranteed "W" deadline through the seventh week of a summer session or the fourteenth week of a semester may receive "W" for the course if passing, "F" if failing.
-The assignment of an "F" is optional to the instructor.
 Time limits for withdrawing from a class meeting less than a full term are proportional to those for a full term.